Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Introduction

+In the case that $E_{/\Q}$ is a CM elliptic curve, we can prove a similar result under an additional independence hypothesis which we make precise in \ref{assmpn: enemy primes for CM}.

+The condition $\lambda_p(E/\Q)=0$ can only be satisfied for elliptic curves $E_{/\Q}$ of Mordell-Weil rank $0$, and thus the above result shows that the rank remains $0$ in the fields $L_n$.

-\begin{lthm} Given an elliptic curve $E_{/\Q}$ and a prime $p\geq 7$ with $\mu(E/\Q) = \lambda(E/\Q) =0$, there are infinitely many $\Z/p\Z$-extensions of $\Q$ in which the $\lambda$-invariant does not increase.
-In particular, in infinitely many cyclic degree-$p$ number fields the rank does not grow. \end{lthm} In addition, we show that the above statement holds for $p=5$ for \emph{most} elliptic curves (see \emph{Observation} on p.
-13).
-Even though our proof suggests that the $\lambda$-invariant does not jump in \emph{many} $\Z/p\Z$-extensions, we are unable to show that this is true for a positive proportion.
-It is known by the work of R.~Greenberg \cite[Theorem 5.1]{Gre99} (or \cite[Theorem 3.7]{KR21}) that given a rank 0 elliptic curve over $\Q$, for \emph{density one} good ordinary primes $\mu(E/\Q) =\lambda(E/\Q)=0$.
+Even though our proof suggests that the $\lambda$-invariant does not jump in \emph{many} $\Z/p\Z$-extensions, we are unable to show that this is true for a positive proportion of $\Z/p\Z$-extensions.
+It is known by the work of R.~Greenberg \cite[Theorem 5.1]{Gre99} that given a rank 0 elliptic curve $E$ over $\Q$, for \emph{density one} good ordinary primes $\mu_p(E/\Q) =\lambda_p(E/\Q)=0$.

 In a recent paper (see \cite{GJN20}), E.~Gonz{\'a}lez-Jim{\'e}nez and F.~Najman investigated the question of when the torsion group does not grow upon base-change (see Theorem \ref{result from GJN} for the precise statement).
 This, when combined with the above theorem, allows us to comment on when the Mordell--Weil group \emph{does not} grow in $\Z/p\Z$-extensions.
-More precisely, \begin{lcor} Given an elliptic curve $E_{/\Q}$ and a prime $p>7$ with $\mu(E/\Q) = \lambda(E/\Q) =0$, there are infinitely many $\Z/p\Z$-extensions of $\Q$ where the Mordell--Weil group does not grow. \end{lcor}
+More precisely, \begin{lcor} Given a non-CM elliptic curve $E_{/\Q}$ and a prime $p>7$ such that the residual representation at $p$ is surjective and $\mu_p(E/\Q) = \lambda_p(E/\Q) =0$, there are infinitely many $\Z/p\Z$-extensions $L/\Q$ such that . \end{lcor} The same assertion holds for elliptic curves with CM provided \ref{assmpn: enemy primes for CM} holds.